 The discovery of high-grade deposits such as Midwest, McArthur River and Cigar Lake in the 1980s did not immediately lead to production.
 The combination of challenging ground conditions (most notably the friable and water-saturated Athabasca sandstone conditions above the mineralization), depth, and the high-grade nature of the deposits, required extensive research and development to design safe extraction methods before production was possible.
 Production from McArthur was achieved in the early 2000s, while Cigar Lake only initiated production in 2014.
-Production from these mines was only made possible by their unique combination of high grades (average grades > $10\% U_3O_8$) and large scale (>300 million lbs U_3O_8), as well as the development of innovative mining techniques, including ground freezing combined with either raise-bore mining or the use of the jet-boring mining system ("JBS").
+Production from these mines was only made possible by their unique combination of high grades (average grades > 10% U3O8) and large scale (>300 million lbs U3O8), as well as the development of innovative mining techniques, including ground freezing combined with either raise-bore mining or the use of the jet-boring mining system ("JBS").
 The Midwest deposits are smaller in size than McArthur River and Cigar Lake, and remain undeveloped.

 In terms of mineral processing, each historical mining operation included a dedicated processing plant: Cluff Lake, Key Lake, Rabbit Lake and McClean Lake operations included on-site processing plants.
 Due to the rising cost of construction for such facilities and the availability of highways and other infrastructure in Saskatchewan's North, processing of ores has transitioned to toll milling at existing facilities.
-McArthur River ore production is toll milled at the McClean Lake mill.
+McArthur River ore production is toll milled at the Key Lake mill, while Cigar Lake production is toll milled at the McClean Lake mill.
 With the suspension of operations at Rabbit Lake in 2016 and McArthur River in 2018, in part due to a prolonged slump in the global uranium market, only the Cigar Lake mine and the McClean Lake mill continued to operate and produce yellowcake in Saskatchewan during 2021.